wknclizu/Quorion2/README.md

 ### Step4: Run experiments
 #### Use prepared rewritten queries directly
 1. Change the specifications in `query/config.properties`.
-Please set the corresponding PostgreSQL config and DuckDB config.
 As for the Experiment config, the default repeat times is 5 and timeout is 7200 seconds.
 2. Execute `./auto_run_duckdb_batch.sh` to run all duckdb experiements, `./auto_run_pg_batch.sh` to run all postgresql experiements.
 ```shell
 $ ./auto_run_duckdb_batch.sh